The Accurate Particle Tracer Code: Architecture of Apt

-The particle pusher module governs the kernel of APT computation.
-It contains various geometric algorithms including volume-preserving and symplectic algorithms with different orders and stabilities for both classical and relativistic systems.
-The volume-preserving algorithms (VPA) include both non-relativistic and relativistic VPAs of different orders \cite{Qin_Boris_2013,Ruili_VPA_2015,HeYang_Spliting_2015,HeYang_HigherOrderVPA_2016}.
-VPAs ensure the conservation of phase space volume, the intrinsic geometric attribute of Lorentz force system \cite{HeYang_Spliting_2015}.
-The symplectic algorithms built in APT contain the canonical Euler-symplectic algorithm, the implicit mid-point symplectic algorithm, and the K-symplectic algorithm \cite{Geometric_numerical_integration,HeYang_Ksymp_arxiv_2015}.
+In current version, APT has integrated various volume-preserving and symplectic algorithms for both classical and relativistic systems.
+The volume-preserving algorithms (VPA) include both non-relativistic and relativistic VPAs of different orders \cite{Qin_Boris_2013,Ruili_VPA_2015,HeYang_HigherOrderVPA_2016,HeYang_Spliting_2015}.
+The symplectic algorithms built in APT contain the canonical symplectic Euler algorithm, the implicit mid-point symplectic algorithm, the K-symplectic algorithm, and the explicit symplectic algorithms based on generating functions \cite{HeYang_Ksymp_PLA_2016,ZhangRuili_ExpGenerateSym_2016,ZhangRuili_ExpGenerateSym_Rel_2016,Geometric_numerical_integration}.
 Canonical or non-canonical symplectic structures are preserved during iteration by these symplectic algorithms.
 Through the preservation of geometric structures, the geometric algorithms in the particle pusher module equip APT with long-term stability.
-For example, it has been verified that VPAs can trace the dynamics of particle correctly for tens of billion steps \cite{CollisionlessScater_NF_Letter_2016,RELong_WangYulei2016,HeYang_Spliting_2015,HeYang_HigherOrderVPA_2016,Ruili_VPA_2015}.
+For example, it has been verified that VPAs can trace the dynamics of particle correctly for tens of billion steps \cite{Ruili_VPA_2015,HeYang_HigherOrderVPA_2016,HeYang_Spliting_2015,CollisionlessScater_NF_Letter_2016,RELong_WangYulei2016}.
 Besides the geometric algorithms, traditional algorithms, such as the Runge-Kutta algorithms of different orders, are also available in APT.
 These traditional algorithms can be used as references for the analysis of new algorithms.